zambezi/simple-table/README.md

 D3 components to build simple HTML tables from your data.

+## Installation

+You can `npm i @zambezi/simple-table` the component and can check the 'examples' folder for usage.

 ## The simplest case

 If you have an array of objects, `dataElements`,